mathatzim/Chatgpt_Automation_tool/README.md

 ChatGPT Automation is a Python project that tries to make it easier to talk to OpenAI's ChatGPT using Selenium WebDriver.
 Right now, a person has to log in and confirm their identity.
 It manages starting Chrome, connecting to ChatGPT, sending messages, and getting replies.
 This tool can help you try out ChatGPT or make other automated web tools.

-Prerequisites
+# Prerequisites
 1. Install all required libraries.
 2. Download the appropriate version of chromedriver.exe and save it to a known location on your system.

-create a python file and insert the following code and make the necessary changes.
+# Create a python file and insert the following code and make the necessary changes.

 from handler.chatgpt_selenium_automation import ChatGPTAutomation
 # Define the path where the chrome driver is installed on your computer